 - If a legal entity in formation (in Dutch: in oprichting or i.o.) becomes a fully fledged legal entity;

 - If the shares of a company are transferred.

 Where do you state your KVK number?The KVK number enables businesses and private individuals to find out with whom they are doing business.
-They can look up your KVK number in the Commercial Register.
+They can look up your KVK number in the Business Register.
 For that reason, you are obliged to state your KVK number on: